Physician Non-Compete Agreements

 Have a Lawyer Look at the Contract Before Signing

 It makes sense to get it looked at before signing the non-compete.
-But there will be limitations to what more prominent telehealth companies are making physicians sign.
+However, there will be limitations to what more prominent telehealth companies are making physicians sign.

 Putting a blanket, you can’t work for another telehealth company in the entire state.
 I don’t think that’s going to hold up at all.
 It will have to be limited, most likely by geography in some way, which in these scenarios may be impossible to do.